stakestar/contracts/README.md

 ## To do

-- add basic tests for all contracts
+- add basic tests
+  - access control **DONE**
+  - setters
-- add very detailed tests for rate
+- add very detailed tests
+  - rate
+  - *availability methods
+  - oracle network
 - add commission logic
-- 2 tokens instead of one?
+- replace StakeStarETH with 2 receipt tokens
-- use mulDiv from openZeppelin
+  - this should be made in a separate branch